tomviner/failure-seeking-missiles-talk/reveal.js/afl.md

     four
     Aborted

+Note: - compile with afl-gcc
-Note: - no configure or make, just compile
+- no configure or make, just compile

 Let's try it: